hengsoo/thu-project-crime-analysis/README.md

 ## Special Consideration

 1. Although the graph is undirected, when calculating the shortest path, we maintain the flow of timeline.
-That means, on a shortest path, a node placed after another node happens later than that.
+That means, on a shortest path, a node placed after another node happens later than the other node.
 2. When calculating Betweenness Centrality, we do not consider multiple shortest path from a node to another.
 This is because the weight of each edge is a decimal number with lots of digit, there is a small chance that the total cost of two path is same.

 ## Author